ochirtulga/ochirtulga/README.md

 ###

+<p align="left">A Software Engineer who loves building things that scale, thinks in systems, gets uncomfortable with shortcuts, and always wants to know why something is built the way it is.</p>

+###

-<p align="left">A Software Engineer who loves building things that scale.
-I think in systems, get uncomfortable with shortcuts, and always want to know why something is built the way it is.
-I spend most of my time in Java and Spring Boot, wiring up Kafka pipelines, and shipping stuff to AWS.
-I've worked across fintech and life sciences, and I'm currently leveling up with an MS in Computer Science.
-I form strong opinions from the data, move decisively, and sleep fine when the system is well-architected.</p>
+<p align="left">I spend most of my time in Java and Spring Boot, wiring up Kafka pipelines, and shipping stuff to AWS.
+I've worked across fintech and life sciences.</p>

+###

+<p align="left">Currently, learning AI model training, task automation, integrations, and leveling up with an MS in Computer Science.</p>

+###

+<p align="left">I form strong opinions from the data, move decisively, and sleep fine when the system is well-architected.</p>

+###

 ###